Actor Registration and Messaging

 public HelloService(SpringActorSystem springActorSystem) {

-// Spawn an actor with the context
+// Spawn an actor using the fluent builder API

 this.helloActor = springActorSystem